Esther125/git-practice/week-02/readme.md

 ```zsh
 npm init
 ```
 We can see npm added a `package.json` file to our project after initialization.
-This file will record the project's metadata, including dependencies, scripts, and configuration options, <u> ensuring that the environment is consistent across different setups </u>.
+This file will record the project's metadata, including dependencies, scripts, and configuration options, **ensuring that the environment is consistent across different setups.**

 ![npm-init-result](/images/week-02/npm-init-result.png)